The Chart for Rite Aid Corporation (RAD) Is Flashing Mixed Signals

 Deutsche Bank gave a rating of “Hold” to RAD, setting the target price at $27 in the report published on March 25th of the previous year.

-During the last 5 trading sessions, RAD rose by +11.33%, which changed the moving average for the period of 200-days by -22.66% in comparison to the 20-day moving average, which settled at $8.91.
-In addition, Rite Aid Corporation saw -28.45% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, RAD fell by -30.32%, which changed the moving average for the period of 200-days by -45.85% in comparison to the 20-day moving average, which settled at $8.99.
+In addition, Rite Aid Corporation saw -47.58% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading